liuluddex/liuluddex.github.io/content/project/1D-ADAS-Verification/index.md

 ---
-title: Enhanced Verification and Falsification of ADAS Using Reachability Analysis and Dynamic Programming
+title: Enhanced Verification and Falsification of Safety and Cybersecurity for ADAS Based on Reachability Analysis and Dynamic Programming
-summary: Enhanced Verification and Falsification of ADAS Under Cybersecurity Threats Using Reachability Analysis and Dynamic Programming.
+summary: Enhanced Verification and Falsification of Safety and Cybersecurity for ADAS Based on Reachability Analysis and Dynamic Programming.
 tags:
   - Formal Analysis
   - Reachability Analysis